Top Challenges of EHR Implementation

 1. 1.
 Cost Constraints

 Implementing health information technologies such as EHR, PMS, and patient portals can be a significant financial burden for many healthcare practices, particularly during the initial stages.
-A successful EHR system requires not only substantial investments in software and hardware upgrades, but also in technical infrastructure to ensure smooth operation.
+Cost-related concerns in EHR implementation include not only those related to software and hardware upgrades, but also technical infrastructure to ensure smooth operation.
 Additionally, there are secondary costs such as staff training, ongoing subscription fees, and system maintenance, all of which add to the overall financial load.
 For smaller and independent practices, the challenge of securing the necessary funding to cover the total cost of ownership can be an overwhelming obstacle to successful EHR adoption.

 1. 2.
 Inadequate Planning and Workflow Disruptions